 - It doesn’t involve hard labor or messing with cords

-- The virtual wall gives you more control for what vacuuming will work best in your home layout
+- The virtual wall gives you more control over what vacuuming will work best in your home layout

-- Bonus: Kids get a kick out of it
+- Little kids get a kick out of it

 If you’re not a complete control freak, you have hardwood, vinyl, and average (not shaggy) carpet, and you want to save time doing housework, a Roomba vacuum would be worth it for you too.

-- EBATES Review – Get $10 Free For Signing Up & Get Cash Back On Practically Every Purchase
+- EBATES Review + How to Get $10 Free For Signing Up

 - How To Afford To Live Off One Income